Ultracompact hybrid stars consistent with multimessenger astrophysics: Abstract

 \section{Abstract}

 In this work, we consider the consequences of phase transition in dense QCD on the properties of compact stars and implications for the observational program in gravitational wave and X-ray astrophysics.
 The key underlying assumption of our modeling is a strong first-order phase transition past the point where the hadronic branch of compact stars reaches the two-solar mass limit.
-Our analysis predicts ultra-compact stars with very small radii - in the range of 6-9 km - living on compact star sequences that are entirely consistent with the current multimessenger data.
-We show that sequences featuring two-solar mass hadronic stars consistent with radio-pulsar observations can account naturally for the inferences of large radii for massive neutron stars by NICER X-ray observations of neutron stars and the small radii predicted by gravitational waves analysis of the binary neutron star inspiral event GW170817 if a strong QCD phase transition takes place.
+Our analysis predicts ultracompact stars with very small radii - in the range of 6-9 km - living on compact star sequences that are entirely consistent with the current multimessenger data.
+We show that sequences featuring two-solar mass hadronic stars consistent with radio-pulsar observations are also consistent with the inferences of large radii for massive neutron stars by NICER X-ray observations of neutron stars and the small radii predicted by gravitational waves analysis of the binary neutron star inspiral event GW170817 for our models that feature a strong first-order QCD phase transition.